 The modeling techniques used need to be up to speed with the complex media landscape and the changing consumer’s path to purchase.
 The world is not linear anymore so why would the modeling techniques that match the old world?

-Using robust tools that are built for purpose conceptually, mathematically and computationally is a must in today’s MMM landscape.
-Proprietary software developed on the go or off the shelf using programming languages like Python or R is not always an optimal solution as it is often time consuming, does not deliver to the speed and efficiency that are required today and does not ensure the client involvement.
+Using robust tools that are built for purpose conceptually, mathematically, and computationally is a must in today’s MMM landscape.
+Proprietary software developed on the go or off the shelf using programming languages like Python or R is not always an optimal solution as it is often time consuming, does not deliver to the speed and efficiency that are required today, and does not ensure client involvement.

 One of the most critical steps of the CRISP-DM Methodology (Cross Industry Standard Process for Data Mining) is the deployment part.
 The MMM process must be reliable and repeatable by people with little data mining/statistical background.
 Achieving this will prove the maturity of the process and reduce the dependency on the agency.
 Marketers are accountable themselves and as such tend to express more and more the need to be more involved and exposed to the whole MMM process so they can better understand the results and therefore disseminate them more effectively and comfortably internally.